Women’s Lecture Series 2025

 Catherine J. Golden is professor of English and the Tisch Chair in Arts and Letters at Skidmore College (2017-22), Saratoga Springs, NY.
 She is author of Serials to Graphic Novels: The Evolution of the Victorian Illustrated Book (2017), Posting It: The Victorian Revolution in Letter Writing (2009), and Images of the Woman Reader in Victorian British and American Fiction (2003).She contributes regularly to The Victorian Web and Illustration Magazine, a British arts journal.
 She has lectured widely.

-A Musical Evening with Ray Agnew
+A Musical Evening with Ray and Zane Agnew

 7:00pm-8:30pm